vegetableman/vandal/readme.md

 - It's only available in Chrome for now.
 Firefox support is being delayed to avoid procrastination on my part.

 ## Comparison to Wayback Machine
 Vandal is not affliated to Internet Archive.
-As for features, it's more of a subset to the mighty [Wayback Machine](https://web.archive.org/), a web archive service provided by them.
+As for features, it's more of a subset to the mighty [Wayback Machine](https://web.archive.org/) and is built using the [Wayback Machine API](https://archive.org/help/wayback_api.php).

 ## API and Tools Used
 Vandal uses the [Wayback Machine API](https://archive.org/help/wayback_api.php).